What Is Advanced Placement?

 What Are the Most Popular AP Exams?

 Are you curious to know about the most popular subjects for AP exams?
-According to the College board's Twitter updates, these eight AP exams that were the most popular among students in 2023:
+According to the College Board's social media updates, these 11 AP exams were the most popular among students in 20243:

-Interestingly, when examining the 2023 data on AP exam success rates, some courses initially perceived as less challenging emerged as among those with the lowest pass rates, underscoring that difficulty is subjective and multifaceted:
+Interestingly, when examining the 2025 data4 on AP exam success rates, some courses initially perceived as less challenging emerged as among those with the lowest pass rates:

 *This list excludes Foreign Language, Arts, Research and Seminar subjects.

-Analysis of the 2023 AP exam success rates revealed that some courses traditionally viewed as challenging had some of the highest pass rates, highlighting the subjective nature of academic difficulty and success:
+Analysis of the 2025 AP exam success rates4 revealed that some courses traditionally viewed as challenging had some of the highest pass rates:

 *This list excludes Foreign Language, Arts, Research and Seminar subjects.